sujith-eag/Learning_Journey/1 Pipeline.md

+Find Questions for all

 _____________
 Projects
 - [ ] That Calculator with a interface for Odin Last project.
+- [ ] A clock
+Website
 - [ ] DSA and Algorithms to Sujith's Library
 - [ ] A blog site for Book resources to be more of a Gallery and Blog using Hugo and netlify.
 Can i make is just HTML/CSS/JS??
+- [ ] DSA and Leetcode site, Bit more visual and images, blog kind (stack??)

 Python
 - [ ] ***Book:*** Python Crash Course,  (In Project)